baldurk/renderdoc/docs/how/how_capture_callstack.rst

 .. warning::

-	The callstack gathering uses dbghelp.dll.
+	The callstack gathering uses ``dbghelp.dll``.
 If you're using this dll for some other debugging functionality in your app it is highly recommended that you disable it, otherwise it can conflict and break RenderDoc's callstack capture.

 .. note::